CraftTweaker/CraftTweaker-Documentation/docs/Mods/GameStages/ZenStages/ZenStager.md

 # ZenStager
-This class is the main handler for creating new [Stages](/Mods/GameStages/ZenStages/Stage), which then you can build to tell the game to start staging what you have told it.
+This class is the main handler for creating new [Stages](/Mods/GameStages/ZenStages/Stage), which then you can build to tell the game to start staging what you've staged.
 It comes pre-loaded with methods to allow easy integration with other mods using the [GameStages API](https://minecraft.curseforge.com/projects/game-stages) along with some custom tweaks to make modpack makers lives that little bit easier.

 You can find more information and the latest source for the class [here](https://github.com/DarkPacks/ZenStages/blob/master/src/main/java/uk/artdude/zenstages/stager/ZenStager.java).